 What to do about violations of the act

 If you believe a debt collector is violating the Fair Debt Collection Practices act, you can report them to the Federal Trade Commission.
-Just go to their Complaint Assistant page, or call their helpline at 1-877-FTC-HELP (1-877-382-4357).
+Just go to their fraud reporting page, or call their helpline at 1-877-FTC-HELP (1-877-382-4357).
 The FTC will add the information you provide to their database and use it in their investigations and prosecutions.

 But since the FTC can’t help with your individual issue, you’ll want to do more.
 Contact your state’s Attorney General’s office to see what they can do to help.
 That information can be found on the National Association of Attorneys General web site.
 The offices I’ve contacted in the past have been helpful.